davidmyriel/tigris-rag-lab/README.md

 - `chunk.py` - Pre-chunk documents before ingestion
 - `ingest.py` - Build Qdrant collections from pre-chunked data
 - `eval.py` - Evaluate collections with document-grounded metrics
-- `run_all.sh` - Batch script to run all experiments

 ## How It Works